 The top-level “Quake” folder for this package is meant to be usable as the basis for a new, fresh Quake installation.
 Once the “Game data” section below has been taken care of, it will be completely playable.
 If you’re going with this approach, you can skip the remainder of this section.

 Another option however is to take the folders and files from inside this “Quake” folder and move them into some existing Quake installation that you have.
 If that’s an installation of original Quake files such as you would get from Steam or GOG, this will work fine.
 (Note that this should be an installation of the original Quake, not the “enhanced” Quake rerelease.)

 However if you decided to use the “noengine” bundle, you need to provide the Quake engine that Quakestarter will launch.
-This is a “power user” situation so the process of finding and installing a Quake engine won’t be described here; we’ll just cover the bits specific to Quakestarter.

 The Quakestarter script and the Simple Quake Launcher 2 program (“SQLauncher2.exe”) bundled in this package have a requirement for Microsoft .Net Framework 4.5 or later.
 When you launch Quakestarter it will explicitly check for this dependency and show you an error message if there is a problem.

 If you are on Windows 8 or Windows 10 or later, this shouldn’t be a problem for you, especially if your OS is up-to-date.
 If you are on Windows 7 though, you’ll probably get the error message from Quakestarter.
 The .Net Dependency chapter (under Other Topics) describes how to get the necessary Windows components updated in that case.

 If you’re on Windows Vista (???) then likely you’re in the same boat as Windows 7 users.
 However, I no longer test on Vista.